Lisa Collins, R.N., MSN

 Associate medical director, Life's Journey: Choices in Care

 Medical director, community benefit

 Dr. Thomas Ledyard is the associate medical director of Life’s Journey: Choices in Care.
 In this role, Dr. Ledyard supports the inpatient team of Life’s Journey while coordinating care with the patient’s physician throughout the continuum of care.
 He also assists with Life’s Journey at Home patients.
-Starting March 2011, Tom will serve as medical director for community nursing and rehabilitation and Rosewalk Village.
-Tom is also the medical director of community benefit at Community Health Network and former medical director of the Jane Pauley Community Health Center in the Renaissance Center at 30th and Post Road.
+Tom serves as medical director for community nursing and rehabilitation at Rosewalk Village and community benefit at Community Health Network, and is former medical director of the Jane Pauley Community Health Center.

 Tom was raised in a large family in northwest Indiana.
 He received his bachelor degree at Indiana University and his medical degree at Michigan State University.
 He completed his residency at Community Hospitals in 1997.
 The strong influences of his family, education and mentors lead him to the path of working with the underserved in Indianapolis, Kenya and most recently at a community health center in Gary, Indiana.
 He returned to the residency program after 11 years to share his experiences and to continue to grow with the residents and faculty.

-Tom's wife, Robin, is the president of Community Hospital East.
+Tom's wife, Robin, is a physician executive at Community Health Network.
 His daughter, Hannah, is at San Diego State studying theater, and daughter Jessica is a student at University High School.